clemsgrs/dinov2/README.md

     - a unique filename index for each image
     - the start and end offsets of each image within the tarball file

-    The `file_indices.npy` file consists in a dictionnary mapping filename index to corresponding filename (as a string).
+    The `file_indices.npy` file consists in a dictionnary mapping filename index to corresponding filename.

 4. (optional) doublecheck the `entries.npy` file matches the tarball file